(15) Inexpensive Mechanical Mod/RDA Setup

 Information Resources for Your First RBA - please read this thoroughly before you begin to rebuild.

 Ohm's Law Calculator - Insure that your measured coil resistance will not pull more amps than your battery's continuous amp rating.
 Always use 4.2 volts as the voltage (fully charged battery).
+How to use an Ohm's Law calculator.

 Coil Wrapping Calculator - Type in the appropriate info in the drop down menus and learn how many wraps for a particular resistance coil.
 Provides a graphic of how the finished coil should look.